Subhashini098/end-to-end-data-engineering-project-4413618/README.md

 This project demonstrates the setup of a data warehouse and builds a data pipeline from scratch.
 The goal is to transform raw data from a Postgres database into insightful tables in BigQuery that provide valuable information about our customers.

 ## Tools Used
-Airbyte: Extracts data from the Postgres database using Docker.
+1. Airbyte: Extracts data from the Postgres database using Docker.
-BigQuery: Serves as the data warehouse where data is loaded and analyzed. dbt (data build tool): Transforms and models data in BigQuery, ensuring that the data is clean, well-structured, and documented.
+2. BigQuery: Serves as the data warehouse where data is loaded and analyzed.
+3. dbt (data build tool): Transforms and models data in BigQuery, ensuring that the data is clean, well-structured, and documented.
-Dagster and Dagit: Manage and orchestrate the data pipeline, ensuring that tasks are executed in the correct sequence and monitoring the pipeline’s health.
+4. Dagster: Manage and orchestrate the data pipeline, ensuring that tasks are executed in the correct sequence and monitoring the pipeline’s health.

 ## Setup and Configuration
 1. Environment Setup: Docker is installed and configured in the necessary environments for Airbyte and BigQuery.